danjokeny/ScholarshipApplication/README.md

 2.  when deleting a user, should it also delete all applications for that user?
     --- check if one application exists, and block the delete from happening
     --- andy
-3.  is the amount supposed to default to $2500?  yes  andy
+3.  is the amount supposed to default to $2500?  yes  andy (status done)
 4.  make text to black  -- danny (status done!)
 5.  create user needs be removed  -- joyce
 6.  add a test for non numeric